History of the Jews in Canada: Modernity (since 2001)

 The Jewish population is growing rather slowly due to aging and low birth rates.
 The population of Canadian Jews increased by just 3.5% between 1991 and 2001, despite much immigration from the former Soviet Union, Israel, and other countries.

 Politically, the major Jewish Canadian organizations are the Centre for Israel and Jewish Advocacy (CIJA) and the more conservative B'nai Brith Canada, both claim to be the voice of the Jewish community.
 The United Jewish People's Order, once the largest Jewish fraternal organization in Canada, is a left-leaning secular group established in 1927 with current chapters in Toronto, Hamilton, Winnipeg and Vancouver.
 Politically, UJPO opposes the Israeli Occupation and advocates for a two-state solution, but focuses primarily on Jewish cultural, educational and social justice issues.
 A smaller organization, Independent Jewish Voices (Canada), characterized as anti-Zionist, argues that the CIJA and B'nai B'rith do not speak for most Canadian Jews.
 Also, many Canadian Jews simply have no connections to any of these organizations.

 The birth rate for Jews in Canada is much higher than that in the United States, with a TFR of 1.91 according to the 2001 Census.
 This is due to the presence of large numbers of Orthodox Jews in Canada.
 According to the census, the Jewish birth rate and TFR is higher than that of Christian (1.35), Buddhist (1.34), Non-Religious (1.41), and Sikh (1.9) populations, but slightly lower than that of Hindus (2.05), and Muslims (2.01).

-In the 21st century, anti-Semitism has become a growing concern, with reports of anti-Semitic incidents increasing sharply in recent years.
-This includes the well-publicized anti-Semitic comments of Ernst Zündel.
+In the 21st century, antisemitism has become a growing concern, with reports of antisemitic incidents increasing sharply in recent years.
 In 2009, the Canadian Parliamentary Coalition to Combat Antisemitism was established by all four major federal political parties to investigate and combat antisemitism, namely new antisemitism.
 The League for Human Rights of B'nai B'rith monitors the incidents and prepares an annual audit of these events.
-There was an increase of the scope of anti-Semitic incidents in Canada with a number of cases of anti-Semitic vandalism and spraying Nazi symbols in August 2013 in Winnipeg and in the greater Toronto area.
+There was an increase of the scope of antisemitic incidents in Canada with a number of cases of antisemitic vandalism and spraying Nazi symbols in August 2013 in Winnipeg and in the greater Toronto area.